Sara-Sundin/SizeMeApp_MVP/TESTING.md

 #### Accounts forms.py- Final Check

 ![Account forms.py first check](documents/images_readme/accounts_forms_linting_test_final.jpg)

+## Webhooks
+This project includes Stripe webhook integration to handle key payment events.
+The following webhooks have been tested and implemented:
+- payment_intent.created
+- payment_intent.succeeded
+- payment_intent.payment_failed
+- charge.succeeded
+- charge.failed

+The webhook handler processes successful payments, handles failed transactions gracefully, and ensures robust communication between Stripe and the backend.
+All events were tested using the Stripe CLI for reliability in a real-world payment flow.

+## Testing with Django
+I have implemented automated tests using Django’s built-in testing framework for models, views, forms, and utilities across all apps.
+Tests cover core functionality including user authentication, webshop behavior, product CRUD operations, size recommendation logic, and context processors.
+Custom logic like stretch factor calculations and webhook handling is also tested.
+The test suite ensures data integrity, proper redirects, and session behavior.
+All tests run in an isolated environment using Django’s test database and can be executed via python manage.py test for continuous development confidence.

 ## Bugs and Fixes
 Here I have recorded some issues that I spent excessive time solving with the solutions indicated below.